-We are happy to announce that the beta version of our brand new PicoLog Cloud software is now officially open and readily available to the public.
-Building on the proven PicoLog 6.1 applications track record, it introduces many great new features, including:
+We are happy to announce that the beta version of our brand new PicoLog Cloud software is now officially available to the public.
+Building on the proven PicoLog 6.1 application's track record, it introduces many great new features, including:

 The latest and biggest rollout of PicoLog 6 is the new PicoLog Cloud free upgrade.
 Your Pico data logger or oscilloscope not only captures to a local disk, but now it can log directly to a secure online Cloud.
 Did we mention our new basic cloud service is completely free?

 This new major feature stays true to our vision of creating a data logging application with a simple user interface, and is equally straightforward for use by technical or non-technical users.